openaire/openaire-catalogue-docs/versioned_docs/version-7.0.0/data-model/relationships/relationship-types.md

 # Relationship types

-The following table lists all the possible relation semantics found in the graph dump.
+The following table lists all the possible relation semantics found in the Graph Dataset.

 Note: the labels used to specify the semantic of the relationships are (for the large) inherited from the [DataCite metadata kernel](https://schema.datacite.org/meta/kernel-4.4/doc/DataCite-MetadataKernel_v4.4.pdf), which provides a description for them.